ogra1/pi-fancontrol-snap/README.md

 The snap allows a few configurations to be set

-Pick a different GPIO to swithc the fan on/off (do not forget to use the above connect command to enable access to this changed GPIO)
+Pick a different GPIO to switch the fan on/off (do not forget to use the above connect command to enable access to this changed GPIO)

     snap set pi-fancontrol gpio=23